-UPES student develops device to plug oxygen leakage
+German govt awards UPES student for device that plugs oxygen leakage

-The wastage or leakage of oxygen in hospitals is a matter of concern, particularly in today’s times when the nation is battling the Covid-19 crisis.
-Suraj Kumar Singh, a fourth-year student at UPES School of Engineering, proposes an effective solution to minimize the wastage, leakage, and misuse of oxygen at all levels and ensure the best utilization of oxygen for patients.
+When the wastage and leakage of oxygen in hospitals became a matter of concern during the second wave of COVID-19, Suraj Kumar Singh, a student at UPES School of Engineering, proposed an effective solution to minimize the wastage, leakage, and misuse of oxygen at all levels and ensure the best utilization of oxygen for patients.

-Suraj Kumar Singh says, “The world is going through a severe health crisis, and in today’s era of innovation, the youth can help overcome the challenges posed by the pandemic by being problem solvers and creating solutions.”
+Talking about the motivation behind building this technology, Suraj said, “The world is going through a severe health crisis, and in today’s era of innovation, the youth can help overcome the challenges posed by the pandemic by being problem solvers and creating solutions.”

 In addition, the device can also be used in transferring Liquid Medical Oxygen (LMO) from a capsule (mobile tank) to tanks installed in hospitals.